EliAndrewC/l7r/setting/l7r.md

 - Doji Isamu is a bushi sergeant who believes that the city's defenses are not being properly managed.
 He believes that too much attention is being paid to the city walls and not enough to the surrounding countryside.
 He has begun distributing pamphlets explaining why it would be better to create and maintain fortifications in the surrounding countryside rather than simply retreat into the city without any fighting or slowing the progress of an attacking army.
 His superiors consider his criticisms to be an act of insubordination, and so his district captain orders him silenced.
 He appeals this order to the PCs.
 Because the PCs have appellate authority over such cases, they could theoretically order that he be allowed to dissent in this manner, but such a ruling would be HIGHLY irregular, and the body of case law is strongly against Isamu.
 If the PCs do decide against him, he will commit seppuku in protest.

 - A Scorpion noble has written a play which is considered subversive.
-It takes place before the dawn of the Emerald Empire, when barbarian warlords ruled with little regard or law or justice.
+It takes place before the dawn of the Emerald Empire, when barbarian warlords ruled with little regard for law or justice.
 The play contains a monologue in which a bandit attempts to justify his thieving ways by railing against the unjust actions of his rulers.
 Although this takes place before human beings received the gift of true justice from the Son of Heaven, the captain considers the play to be highly inappropriate, and has ordered it stopped.
 The playwright appeals the decision to the PCs after shopping the play around and finding that most playhouses and acting troupes won't want to touch it for fear of having it shut down in their districts as well.

 ### Debt Cases